AJ-Horch/spotify_analysis/README.md

 # spotify_analysis
-Data analysis of personal spotify data and publicly available spotify data
+Data analysis of personal Spotify data and publicly available Spotify data.

+For this project, I used 8 Machine Learning supervised classification algorithms to create new running playlists.
+I used my own personal listening history, Spotify's API, and several other publicly available datasets to gather, clean, and feature engineer the data.

+## Results
+The KKN, Random Forest, and Naive Bayes algorithms created the best playlists according to F1 score metrics.
+On May 24, I'll listen to each playlist while running to see how well the algorithms created playlists that match my tastes.

+### Running results

 Running Playlists
 - KKN playlist: https://open.spotify.com/playlist/4VziqManvSSh3miZ2k8soo